onqtam/headjack/docs/why/10_COOPERATION.md

 > "I have always found that mercy bears richer fruits than strict justice." - [Abraham Lincoln](https://www.goodreads.com/quotes/23675-i-have-always-found-that-mercy-bears-richer-fruits-than)

+> "An eye for an eye will only make the whole world blind." - [Mahatma Gandhi](https://www.goodreads.com/quotes/4553-an-eye-for-an-eye-will-only-make-the-whole)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Morality, Compassion & Empathy